 Note that “degree of fault” is often very subjective, and insurance adjusters always try to argue that their policy-holder exhibited no-to-little fault.
 So it is vital that you have an aggressive attorney advocating for you.

-8. Can my case settle without a lawsuit?
+8. Can I settle without a lawsuit?

 Many car crash cases can resolve without a personal injury lawsuit ever being filed.
-With Nevada being an at-fault state, you (or your personal injury attorney) can either file a claim with your own insurance company or with the at-fault driver’s insurance company.
+With Nevada being an at-fault state, you (or your personal injury attorney) can file a claim with either:

 9. What insurance must I carry in Nevada?

-- $25,000 for bodily injury to or death of one victim,
+$25,000 | bodily injury to or death of one victim |

-- $50,000 for bodily injury to or death of two or more victims, and
+$50,000 | bodily injury to or death of two or more victims |

-- $20,000 for damage to or destruction of property of others.
+$20,000 | damage to or destruction of property of others |

 Note that it is a Nevada crime to drive a car without meeting insurance requirements.
 The DMV may also suspend your registration, which costs $250 to reinstate.

-If the vehicle is a passenger-carrying commercial vehicle such as a bus, you may drive no more than 10 hours after 8 consecutive hours off duty.
+If your vehicle is a passenger-carrying commercial vehicle such as a bus, you may drive no more than 10 hours after 8 consecutive hours off duty.
 For property-carrying commercial vehicles such as 18-wheelers, you may drive no more than 11 hours after 10 consecutive hours off duty.14

 In the event of a commercial vehicle accident, failure to abide by these rules could serve as evidence of negligence.
+Learn more at the Nevada Department of Transportation’s Commercial Vehicle page.

 Legal references: